terminal42/contao-changelanguage/docs/04-backend.md

 For *ChangeLanguage* to find the correct article in a foreign language, one of the following conditions must apply:

-1. You have set up links between articles of the master page and it's translations.
+1. You have set up links between articles of the master page and its translations.
 2. There is only one article in the target language page
 3. There is only one article in the same column as the current article